Janguis/Tabletop_Game_Recommendation/Code/Details.md

 - no game expansions

 ## Board Game Recommendation
-This section utilizes the processed data to create a similarity score matrix between all games, from which a ranked list of the most similar games from a single game input can be provided.
+This section utilizes the processed data to create a similarity score matrix between all games.
+This matrix is then used as source to search and then rank the most similar games for a single game input.

 A 'bag of words' is created based on the game category, mechanism, game designer, and publisher.
 This bag of words is used to create a matrix of token counts (count vectoriser).